ernierasta/pnp-howto/README.md

 If you are not going to prepare greyscale version maybe just try to print your game greyscale and check how it looks.
 Maybe it will be usable if you only make few elements darker or lighter?
 It can even improve readability of your normal (color) version.

+### Color space

+For home printers choose sRGB (default in many graphic tools).
+You can eventually consider Adobe RGB, but not every printer supports it and colors would be compressed.
+Forget about CMYK. ;-)

 ## Layouts